 The format of the exhibition is 31 pdf posters that can easily be printed on location in the desired panel size.
 The posters are accompanied by video material giving in-depth insights to some of the projects.
 In October 2019, the exhibition was launched in Copenhagen and before the end of the year, it will be on display in Kyiv and Santiago de Chile.

 The Finnish partner in the creation of Nordic Sustainable Cities is Archinfo Finland.
 The project was led by the Danish Architecture Center and, in addition to Archinfo Finland, the organising bodies were Design and Architecture Norway, ArkDes and Form/Design Center from Sweden and Iceland Design Center.
 The project is funded by Nordic Innovation.
 The exhibition is available through the Foreign Ministries of the participating countries and Nordic Innovation.
-Direct link to the exhibition material on Nordic Innovation’s webpage.
+Direct link to the exhibition material on Nordic Innovation’s webpage through this link.